Rock 'n' Roll Music (album): Development and release

+EMI Records refused to use Martin's modified Capitol tapes, citing the Beatles' strict instructions that any reissues had to be exactly as originally recorded.
+The UK Parlophone double album contained the original UK mixes, including five stereo mixes of songs that had not yet been issued in stereo in the UK: the Long Tall Sally EP and "I'm Down".
+In October 1980, the album was divided into two single albums, and released as budget LPs in both the UK and the United States.
+Rock 'n' Roll Music: Volume 1 contained the songs on the first half of the original album, while Rock 'n' Roll Music: Volume 2 consisted of the second half.
+For these reissues, the UK versions were mastered using George Martin's reworked Capitol tapes.

 Singles

 In both the United States and Britain, Rock 'n' Roll Music was accompanied by a single compiled from songs on the album.
 The US single (Capitol 4274), was originally planned as "Helter Skelter" on the A-side and "Got to Get You into My Life" on the reverse, but when the Helter Skelter TV movie was announced for April 1976, Capitol thought better of the connotations and flipped the sides.
 "Got to Get You Into My Life" hit number 7 on the Billboard Hot 100.
 The British single (Parlophone R 6016), which consisted of "Back in the U.S.S.R." backed by "Twist and Shout", hit number 19.